sugoiJS/server/README.md

 	$ npm i && npm start

+#### Development command (live reload)

+For using the live reload feature you need to

+   1. Build with watch by using the `dev` action - command session won't get closed

+	npm run dev

+   2. Run the server with nodemon - command session won't get closed

+	npm run start:watch

 #### Enjoy your new server

 As soon you will done the installation you should be able to reach